Norway strike could shut giant Sverdrup oilfield on October 14

 OSLO (Reuters) - Norway's Johan Sverdrup oilfield, the North Sea's largest with an output capacity of up to 470,000 barrels of oil per day, will have to close down production unless a strike among workers ends by Oct.
 14, operator Equinor EQNR.OL said on Wednesday.

+Four smaller oil and gas fields will likely also shut as a result of the strike as early as Oct.
+10, on top of six fields that closed earlier this week, an Equinor spokesman told Reuters.

-A shutdown at Sverdrup would more than double the existing outage from the ongoing strike by the Lederne union, taking the total capacity cut to around 800,000 barrels of oil equivalents per day.
+A shutdown at Sverdrup and the other fields would almost triple the existing outage from the ongoing strike by the Lederne union, taking the total capacity cut to around 934,000 barrels of oil equivalents per day.

 Some 43 members of the Lederne labour union went on strike at the Sverdrup field last week, but Equinor was able to maintain output with its remaining staff, the company said at the time.